 Slavery is illegal everywhere, yet ...

 46 million are enslaved … some less than 4 years old.
-Get engage NOW
+Get engaged NOW

 There are an estimated 46 million, according to Walk Free’s Global Slavery Index.
 That’s four times more than those taken out of Africa during the 400 years of the Atlantic Slave Trade.
 Modern slaves, however, are disposable, cheap, and being hidden from plain sight have no human rights.
 Very young children are now in greater danger than ever before as sex traffickers exploit opportunities arising from natural disasters, deprivation, civil conflict, and mass migration.
 So let’s Get Engaged.